The Soundslice score manager is a web-based tool that lets you create, edit and delete interactive music scores. This page explains how to use it.

 Allowed on whitelist domains — For super-top security, Soundslice will verify that the embed is on one of your whitelisted domains.

 If you’re concerned about keeping your content locked down, use the whitelist option for the most security.
-To edit your whitelist, visit this page and enter the domain(s) your embed should be limited to, one domain per line, e.g. example.com.
+To edit your whitelist, visit this page (this page is only available for licensing partners) and enter the domain(s) your embed should be limited to, one domain per line, e.g. example.com.
 Note that www.example.com and example.com are treated as separate domains, so you’ll likely want to include both the www and non-www versions of your URLs if applicable.

 Finally, get the embed code for a specific score using the score manager.
 Note you can tweak the width and height to your liking.